By Mike Kocsis | 7 minutes read | Last updated: September 5, 2025 Categories: Menopause Testosterone

 Low sexual desire

-Testosterone influences many aspects of the brain’s functioning, including mood regulation.
-Women experiencing low T may find themselves feeling unusually down without a clear reason.
+Testosterone influences many aspects of the brain’s functioning, including mood and stress regulation.
+Women experiencing low T may find themselves feeling unusually down, depressed, anxious and irritable.

 Weight gain